theapi/lcdproc/README.md

-piplate_lcdproc_server
+phpLCDd
 ======================

-A thin replica of an lcdproc server for using the pi plate with coloured backgrounds.
+A php port of lcdproc server.

 See http://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi